Medically reviewed by Drugs.com. Last updated on Mar 10, 2021.

 - Intussusception (serious bowel problem), history of or

 - Meckel's diverticulum (a bowel disease), history of or

 - Severe combined immunodeficiency disease (SCID) (an inherited disease), history of—Should not be used in patients with these conditions.

 - Cancer or

 - Receiving immunosuppressive treatment (e.g., corticosteroids) or

-- Weakened immune system (e.g., HIV or AIDS)—There is no evidence that this vaccine is safe or effective in infants with these conditions.
+- Weakened immune system (e.g., from HIV or AIDS)—These conditions may increase the risk for serious side effects.
+There is no evidence that this vaccine is safe or effective infants with these conditions.

 - Chronic diarrhea or

 - Digestive problems (e.g., abdominal or stomach surgery, active stomach illness) or

 - Failure to thrive (poor weight gain and physical growth failure) or